 If this convenience method or the supported languages don't suit your needs, contact us.

-|If you place a Google Pay button next to another button, make sure the Google Pay button is of equal size.||Always use a Google Pay button that contrasts with the background on which it appears.|
+|If you place a Google Pay button next to another button, make sure the Google Pay button is equal in size to the other button.

-|When you adjust the size of the Google Pay button, always maintain height, width, and padding rules.|
+|When you adjust the size of the Google Pay button, always keep its proportions consistent.

 Dos and Don'ts

-Google Pay logo and mark
+Google Pay mark

-Download the Google Pay logo and the Google Pay mark in SVG file formats.
+Click the following button to download the Google Pay mark in an SVG file format:Download assets

 Adjust the height to match the other brand identities displayed in your payment flow.
 Don't make the Google Pay mark smaller than other brand identities.